 First off all, if you’re aiming to get faster results, higher rankings, better SEO and potentially earn with your site, you should post at least once a day.
 That is the ideal amount in my experience.

 Whenever you post new content on your site, you are not only letting Google know you’re actively participating in making it more content rich (which always adds more points to you), but you are also increasing your exposure on the search engine, meaning more of your posts and keywords get indexed.
+This is also an important Google ranking factor and does help your blog posts reach the first page of Google.

 The more often you write content and add it to your site, the better your rankings will be.
 Furthermore, more content rich sites generally rank higher/better and in the long run are MUCH more successful than those who don’t have much.
 To some this may seem like an obvious thing, but you’d be surprised to know just how many people write very little content on their site and are surprised at why they aren’t ranking on the first page.